denten-books/plain-text/3-format.md

-Poetry in the symbolic mode encodes meaning inwardly: the elephant "stands for" memory, or the like. *Zaum* poetics instead evoke affect through external shape, as sound.
+Poetry in the symbolic mode encodes meaning inwardly: the elephant "stands for" memory, or the like. *Zaum* poetics instead evoke affect through external shape, sensually and affectively.
 Khlebnikov writes that "mystical incantation and beyonsense are appeals 'over the head' of government straight to the population of feelings, a direct cry to the predawn of the soul" [@khlebnikov_king_1990, 152].
-Shklovsky defines *zaum* as "without words but with sound."
+Shklovsky similarly defines *zaum* as "without words but with sound."
 He writes:

 > Thought and speech cannot keep up with inspired experience, and for this reason artists are free to express themselves not only in language of